-Technology that made two operations, distillation and chemical reaction combined together and functions as a single unit operation was named as reactive distillation technology.
-It is well established in manufacturing process like generating acetol from glycerol and large scale production of methyl acetate continuously.
+Technology that made two operations, distillation and chemical reaction combined together and functions as a single unit operation were named as reactive distillation technology.
+It is well established in manufacturing process like generating acetol from glycerol and large-scale production of methyl acetate continuously.
 The same intention to make process simple and decreased the production cost reactive distillation technology can be used to produce cumene from the benzene and propylene.
-Even though there are two procedures for catalytic distillation, heterogeneous method was preferred in bulk manufacturing units.
-Industries like to have their process to be handle in easy way like the separation of liquid reaction phase and solid catalyst.
+Even though there are two procedures for catalytic distillation, the heterogeneous method was preferred in bulk manufacturing units.
+Industries like to have their process to be handled in an easy way like the separation of liquid reaction phase and solid catalyst.
 It is effective than the homogeneous system.

 - Suspension catalytic distillation designed in such way that the catalyst particles are fluidized within the liquid phase.
-It dominates other process by the specialties like, it doesn’t use a packing system, and so for replacing the packing there is no need to shut down the plant.
-Mass transfer increase at the interface due to complete exposure of surface area of the catalyst.
+It dominates another process by the specialties like it doesn’t use a packing system, and so for replacing the packing, there is no need to shut down the plant.
+Mass transfer increases at the interface due to complete exposure of a surface area of the catalyst.

 - In case of fixed bed it simple in operation just a bed of catalyst is installed in the column.
 The reactants are allowed to flow through the bed and perform the reaction.

 Cumene with chemical formula C6H5.CH.(CH3)2 is also called as isopropyl benzene with molecular weight 120.19 and boiling point about 152.5oC.
 It has demand for production of phenol and acetone.
-Cumene is unique chemical product obtained by the reaction of benzene and propylene in the presence of Beta zeolite catalyst to support alkylation and transalkylation reactions simultaneously.
-In a suspension catalytic distillation column propylene is fed at the feed plate where at top of it benzene is introduced and below section of feed plate Diisopropyl benzene is entered from recycle stream for transalkylation.
-Column is divided into two sections upper for alkylation and bottom transalkylation.
+Cumene is the unique chemical product obtained by the reaction of benzene and propylene in the presence of Beta zeolite catalyst to support alkylation and transalkylation reactions simultaneously.
+In a suspension, catalytic distillation column propylene is fed at the feed plate where at top of it benzene is introduced and below section of feed plate, Diisopropyl benzene is entered from recycle stream for transalkylation.
+The column is divided into two sections upper for alkylation and bottom transalkylation.

-Catalyst is feed to the top of the column along with benzene into the alkylation section where counter flow of propylene will react with benzene to form diisopropyl benzene and isopropyl benzene, due to their high molecular weight and temperature they flow to the bottom section of the column where the catalyst initiate the transalkylation process to convert diisopropyl benzene (DIPB) into pure cumene.
-Finally the solid and liquid mixture is sent in to the separator and the catalyst is separated for recycle.
-The liquid stream contain the fraction of benzene, cumene and DIPB is sent to two different consecutive separation column, the first is used to recover the unreacted benzene and recycle it to the reaction section.
-The second separator produce 99% cumene at the top as distillate and bottom DIPB is recycled to DIPB reacting section.
+Catalyst is feed to the top of the column along with benzene into the alkylation section where counter flow of propylene will react with benzene to form diisopropyl benzene and isopropylbenzene, due to their high molecular weight and temperature they flow to the bottom section of the column where the catalyst initiates the transalkylation process to convert diisopropyl benzene (DIPB) into pure cumene.
+Finally, the solid and liquid mixture is sent into the separator and the catalyst is separated for recycling.
+The liquid stream contains the fraction of benzene, cumene and DIPB is sent to two different consecutive separation column, the first is used to recover the unreacted benzene and recycle it to the reaction section.
+The second separator produces 99% cumene at the top as distillate and bottom DIPB is recycled to DIPB reacting section.

 This technology will save energy and decrease the duration of reaction and increase the production capacity.
 Overall cumene yield is increased due to high percentage conversion of DIPB to cumene reducing the byproduct formation.
 Heat energy can be managed without losses by which the heat exchanger equipment count is decreased.